 Q3: Can I get into an unrecognized college?
 They are telling me that the recognition will happen soon

-A2: There are four colleges that have been provided additional resources by the state (VJTI, COEP and two more).
-These have a separate form that applies only to those four colleges.
+A2: Each state have colleges that have been provided additional resources by the state (For example, Maharashtra has VJTI, COEP and two more).
+These have a separate form that applies only to those colleges.
 Unrecognized colleges may also have separate forms.
 All the other colleges have a common form.
 So make sure that you fill out the common form.
 All colleges require CET scores, so make sure that you take the CET test.

 A3: Get into an unrecognized college only if you have no other college options and only after doing the necessary research.
 An unrecognized college is one step away from both recognition and closing down.
 Typically, colleges don't close down as the folks running these colleges are usually connected to regional and local politics.
 Be more careful about M.E. degrees though; they have higher probability of closing down if unrecognized.